 However, childcare centers have certain needs most office buildings don’t meet, such as outdoor play areas, large open spaces, and child-friendly pick-up and drop-off areas separate from other employees’ entrances.
 It can be expensive to add these features, but given how competitive the job market is, an amenity like this might help a corporation attract top talent.

-For example, the One Glenlake Parkway office building in Atlanta has a 23,000 square foot Bright Horizons childcare center that serves people in the building, as well as some of the other corporate headquarters nearby.
+For example, the One Glenlake Parkway office building in Atlanta has a 23,000 square foot Bright Horizons childcare center that serves people in the building, as well as some of the other corporate offices nearby.
 Though some of the building’s other tenants were hesitant at first, there is now a waiting list for the daycare.

 The Bottom Line

 There are countless ways to repurpose vacant commercial spaces, either for educational needs or for other uses.
 From schools and childcare, to libraries, to medical office buildings and multifamily residences, the options are endless.